wolfgangasdf/iqp-book/sp-concepts.md

 S_z\left|s,m_s\right\rangle&=\hbar m\left|s,m_s\right\rangle\\\end{align}
 $$(sp-c-s2)

-In contrast to the OAM, we do not know the eigenfunctions and it does not make sense to restrict ourselves to integer $s$ and $m_s$, which was needed for the OAM to make sense with the spherical harmonic eigenfunctions.
+In contrast to the orbital angular momentum, we do not know the eigenfunctions and it does not make sense to restrict ourselves to integer $s$ and $m_s$, which was needed for the orbital angular momentum to make sense with the spherical harmonics eigenfunctions.
 Therefore here, also half-integer values are allowed as resulted from the algebraic theory of angular momentum in the previous section:

 $$
 \begin{align}s&=0,\frac{1}{2},1,\frac{3}{2},\ldots\\